Convertible Notes Payable - Short Term

 Assumed convertible debt

 As part of the merger, the Company assumed $891,133 of outstanding convertible debt.
-During the fourth quarter of 2021, the Company paid off $574,133, and signed an amendment to one of the debt agreements increasing the debt by $20,000, resulting in an outstanding balance of the assumed convertible debt as of December 31, 2021 of $337,000.
-The assumed convertible debt is made up of the 2019 Note and the Convertible Grid note whose terms are described below.
-During the three months ended June 30, 2022, the Company converted the Grid Notes totaling $250,000 into common stock, added $33,000 of accrued interest to the 2019 Note principal as per an amendment to the agreement, and paid off $10,000 of principal of the 2019 Note, resulting in a balance of $110,000 at June 30, 2022.
+During the fourth quarter of 2021, the Company paid off $574,133, and signed an amendment to one of the debt agreements increasing the debt by $20,000, resulting in an outstanding balance of the assumed convertible debt as of March 31, 2022 and December 31, 2021 of $337,000.
+The assumed convertible debt is made up of the 2019 Note and the Convertible Grid note whose terms described below.

 On December 31, 2019, the Company entered into a Securities Purchase Agreement and issued and sold to a third party a Convertible Note in the original principal amount of $275,000 (the “Note”), and a warrant to purchase 100,000 shares of the Company’s common stock (the “Warrant”).
 A one-time interest charge of 8% was applied on December 31, 2019 and will be payable, along with the Principal, on the maturity date.

 On December 30, 2021, the Company signed an allonge amending the Note extending the maturity date to April 30, 2022 and amending the outstanding balance and payment schedule to provide for two equal payments of $60,000 on March 31, 2022 and April 30, 2022.
 On March 31, 2022 the Company signed an allonge amending the Note, extending the maturity date to December 31, 2022 and amended the outstanding balance and payment schedule to provide for seven monthly payments of $10,000 plus interest at the rate of 14% per annum.
 The first monthly payment is payable on June 30, 2022.
 A final payment of $50,000 plus interest is due upon maturity.
-During the three months ended June 30, 2022, the Company added accrued interest of $33,000 to the 2019 Note principal as per an amendment to the agreement, and paid off $10,000 of principal of the 2019 Note, resulting in a balance of $110,000 at June 30, 2022.
+The outstanding principal balance as of March 31, 2022 and December 31, 2021 was $87,000.

 The unpaid outstanding principal amount and accrued and unpaid interest under the Note shall be convertible into shares of the Company’s common stock at any time at the option of the investor.
 The conversion price was set at the merger to $0.28 which is equal to 80% multiplied by the price per share used in the merger calculations.